Paingouin/ModernCPPSeed/README.md

 	)
 ```

-You can also add them as private header like this :
+You can also add them as private header like this:
 ```cmake
 set( ${PROJECT_NAME}_PRIVATE_HEADERS
 		Batch4.h